 - The celebration is held during a U.K. bank holiday, so many businesses and restaurants outside of central London will be closed.
 If you hope to do anything other than visit the carnival on Monday, plan ahead.

 - As with any big event, be aware of your surroundings and watch out for pickpockets.
 Do not bring valuables or credit cards, but make sure you have enough cash to get through the day, because ATMs in the area may run out of funds during the weekend.

 - Report any suspicious activity to law enforcement; the “bobbies” will be out in force.

 - With between 1 and 2.5 million visitors expected, the carnival can get chaotic.
 Bring your cellphone and set a designated meeting place and time in case your group is separated.

 - Arrive and leave early to avoid the largest, rowdiest crowds.
 And if you’ll be traveling with kids, it is highly recommended that you visit the carnival on Sunday, rather than Monday.

 - The areas of Kensington and Chelsea near the carnival will be closed to cars, so public transportation is the best way to get there.
 Many tube and bus lines will follow alternate routes or have different hours during the event.
 Visit Transportation for London for a list of closures, detours and schedule changes.

-- A free Notting Hill Carnival smartphone app was created in 2012 with a map showing your location, the nearest “loo,” entertainment, food, public transit stops and emergency services.
+- A free Notting Hill Carnival smartphone app features a map showing your location, the nearest “loo,” entertainment, food, public transit stops and emergency services.
 Before you go, downloand the most recent version.